xiaomeixw/NoRxJava/README.md

 41.[Learning Rx by example](https://vimeo.com/190922794)by Øredev Conference.

+42.[Exploring RxJava 2 for Android](https://realm.io/news/gotocph-jake-wharton-exploring-rxjava2-android/)by Jake Wharton on Nov 30 2016.

 ### 1-3 Library
 1. **MovieGuide** An Android app that showcases the MVP pattern and RxJava.